freelawproject/foresight/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Roadmap Proposal
 about: Use this issue to write up a formal proposal for the organization.
 This should be used by FLP staff only.
-title: "[New Feature | Enhancement]: Make the sky bluer"
+title: "[New System | New Feature | Enhancement]: Make the sky bluer"

 ---